|

 the public on the centennial of Putnam's ride and filled with relics from the

 colonial era.
-The D.A.R. formalized this tradition when it opened it as a museum
+The house was opened as a museum

 in 1906 under the name Putnam Cottage.
 Generations of visitors have come to know the